 - Think about the specifics of the career sector and role you’re applying for.
 Your stated career goals need to be clear, focused and achievable at IBM.
 They might be to do with qualifications that you know IBM helps its employees work towards, for example.

-- Refer to relevant experience.
+- Refer to related experience.
 If you’ve previously done an internship at a technology company or in a role that has some kind of link to the role you are applying for, include this in your statement, with some explanation of the type of work you did.
 If you don’t have ‘related’ experience, see the final point.

 - Talk about relevant university project work.
 While a specific degree is not required for most roles, your final-year project may have included some relevant content; for example, analysis of business processes is useful experience for organisation and people consultants.

-- Consider the qualities that are needed for your chosen role.
-If you’re applying to be a technical solutions specialist, you could emphasise your presentation skills, or your previous experience in a customer-facing role (even if it wasn’t in technology), as these are both key elements of this role.
+- Promote the qualities that are needed for your chosen role.
+If you’re applying to be a technical solutions specialist, you could emphasise your presentation skills or your previous experience in a customer-facing role (even if it wasn’t in technology), as these are both key elements of this role.

 Skills and achievements